raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

  --- feedback ---

 That's right.
 Each project in the path should take an hour to complete.
-There is no rule though, if creators are really enjoying one project and want to take more time that's fine.
+There is no rule though, if creators are really enjoying one project and want to spend more time on it, that's fine.

  --- /feedback ---